 1. Make the paywalled articles indicator more obvious compared to free ones

-Paywalled articles are currently marked by a star icon.
-By marking them with a Membership tag, they are instantly more recognizable and far easier for people to identify the different content type at first glance.
+A star icon currently marks paywalled articles.
+By identifying them with a "Membership" tag, they are instantly more recognizable and far more straightforward for people to identify the different content type before they enter the article.

-A downside to this is that repeated usage of the tag will make the layout look much more busy, increasing cognitive load and prevent readers from focusing on the content that matters.
+However, repeated usage of the tag will make the layout look much busier, increasing the cognitive load and preventing readers from focusing on the content that matters.

-It’s also worth noting that as I’m editing this blog post for republishing on my new website, a lot more content on Medium has been put behind the paywall.
-So it’s very likely that the Membership tag will appear frequently in the layout.
+It's also worth noting that as I'm editing this blog post for republishing on my new website, a lot more content on Medium has been put behind the paywall.
+So the chance of the Membership tag appearing in the layout has increased considerably.

-I’ve also realized that the majority of people who don’t know the meaning behind the star icons are those who have not visited Medium before, and so they have probably visited the article from an external link.
+Another problem is that many people who don't know the meaning behind the star icons have never visited Medium before, so they have most likely seen the article from an external link or search results.

-So as an alternative, the indication tooltip for the Membership program could be displayed on the first visit inside the article instead.
+As an alternative, the Membership program's indication tooltip could be displayed on the first visit inside the article instead.

 2. Remove the tripwire penalty

-Also related to different referrer source, if you visit a Membership article from somewhere else like Twitter or Reddit, you wouldn’t know whether the article is a free one or not until you actually visit the link.
+Also related to different referrer source, if you visit a Membership article from social networks like Twitter or Reddit, you wouldn't know whether the article is a free one or not until you actually visit the link.

 Unexpected user interface elements like these feel like stepping on an explosive mine while taking a stroll in the park.
-No one likes surprises, especially if you want to be the platform that people can put their trust in.
+No one likes surprises, especially if you want to be a platform that people can put in their trust.

-I’m not sure if the current implementation can be classified as a dark pattern, but I feel cheated because I was never warned that I have a limited amount of reading allowance before I entered the website.
+I'm not sure if the current implementation can be regarded as a dark pattern.
+But I feel cheated because I was never warned that I have a limited reading allowance before I entered the website.

-There are two ways this information can be properly communicated to the reader:
+There are two ways this information can be sufficiently communicated to the reader: